 Senators have secured $24 million over the life of the pilot for open textbooks

-WASHINGTON – U.S. Senators Dick Durbin (D-IL), Angus King (I-ME), Tina Smith (D-MN), and Kyrsten Sinema (D-AZ) today applauded the inclusion of $7 million in additional funding and report language for the continued implementation of the Open Textbooks Pilot in the Fiscal Year (FY) 2020 appropriations bill – a $2 million increase from FY19.
+WASHINGTON – U.S. Senators Dick Durbin (D-IL), Angus King (I-ME), Tina Smith (D-MN), and Kyrsten Sinema (D-AZ) today applauded the inclusion of $7 million in additional funding for the continued implementation of the Open Textbooks Pilot in the Fiscal Year (FY) 2021 appropriations bill.
 The Open Textbooks Pilot, based on the Senators’ Affordable College Textbook Act, is a competitive grant program to support the creation and expand the use of open college textbooks—textbooks that are available under an open license, allowing professors, students, researchers, and others to freely access the materials.
-The FY19 funding follows $5 million the Senators secured for the Pilot in FY17 and FY18.
+The FY21 funding follows $17 million the Senators secured for the Pilot over the 3 previous years.

-“With this additional funding, more colleges and universities across the country will be able to participate in the pilot—bringing critical cost-savings to more students.
-I encourage all interested institutions in Illinois and across the country to apply.
-It’s imperative, to ensure the maximum savings for students, that the Department of Education allocate this funding as Congress has directed it in the bill,” Durbin said.
+“With this funding, more colleges and universities across the country will be able to bring cost-savings to more students.
+I encourage all interested institutions in Illinois and across the country to apply for this Open Textbooks Pilot.
+I look forward to working with the incoming Biden Administration to ensure the continuity and strength behind this program,”

 “Steep textbook costs should never hold an Arizonan back from an education.
-We’re increasing access to course materials so all students can receive a quality education,” said Sinema.
+Our bill increases access to course materials so all students can receive a quality education,” said Sinema.

 - 30 -